Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 title: "NServiceBus 101 Lesson 5: Retrying errors"
 ---

-In software systems, exceptions are a fact of life.
+In software systems, exceptions will occur.
 Even with perfect, bug-free code, problems will arise when we have to deal with the issue of connectivity.
 If a database is overloaded, or a web service is down, we have no recourse except to try again.

 It's how we respond to exceptions that is important.
 When a database is deadlocked, or a web service is down, do we lose data, or do we have the ability to recover?
 Do our users get an error message and have to figure out how to recover on their own, or can we make it appear as though nothing ever went wrong?